AY2526S1-CS2103T-W11-2/tp/docs/UserGuide.md

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
 2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
 The remedy is to manually restore the minimized Help Window.
 3. Undo history is cleared upon application restart.
-4. There is a constraint of 100 characters for a name, email, remark or tag.
+4. There is a constraint of 100 characters for a name, email, remark or 30 characters for tag.
 Breaching this limit may cause UI errors and unresponsiveness.
 5. Only one Treasura instance can access a data file at a time - opening multiple windows at once might not save data properly.
 6. Member payments are currently displayed in the command result panel.
 We will be adding a separate dashboard to view payments seamlessly in the future.